Azure/azure-sdk-for-java/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 - Build custom document analysis models to analyze text content, fields, and values found in your custom documents.
 See example [Build a document model](#build-a-document-model).
   A `DocumentModelDetails` is returned indicating the document types that the model can analyze, along with the fields and schemas it will extract.
 - Managing models created in your account by building, listing, deleting, and see the limit of custom models your account.
 See example [Manage models](#manage-your-models).
-- Copying a custom model from one Form Recognizer resource to another.
+- Copying a custom model from one Document Intelligence resource to another.
 - Creating a composed model from a collection of existing built models.
-- Listing document model operations associated with the Form Recognizer resource.
+- Listing document model operations associated with the Document Intelligence resource.

 Sample code snippets are provided to illustrate using a DocumentModelAdministrationClient [here](#examples "Examples").